juliastic/ez-aoe-details/README.md

 The replays are added to `ez-aoe-details/replays`.
 The current replays have been taken from aoe2.net and all feature games played as 1v1 on Arabia.
 Graphs generated with the given replay files can be found in `ez-aoe-details/graphs`.

-It aims to understand how player behaviour varies based on skill level, for me a more thourough explanation, see [the project Description](DESCRIPTION.md) and [the project Summary](SUMMARY.md).
+It aims to understand how player behaviour varies based on skill level, for me a more thourough explanation, see [Problem Description](PROBLEM_DESCRIPTION.md) and [Summary](SUMMARY.md).
+## How does this tool help other players?
+Players are able to understand their own actions in game by analaysing their replay files.
+In particular, the tool enables them to understand their weak points.
 ## Installation
 * `pip3 install pandas`
 * `pip3 install matplotlib`